Electric Vehicles in Winter

 - Chevrolet Bolt and Bolt EUV use a resistance heating system - a heat pump option is not available.
 The base LT trim has an optional “Comfort and Convenience” package that includes heated front seats and steering wheel.
 The Premier trim includes heated steering wheel, front and rear seats as standard.

-- Hyundai Ioniq 5 has a heat pump and battery heater on US models equipped with all-wheel drive.
-The older Ioniq Electric included a heat pump on the higher “Limited” trim level for the 2019 model year, but it was removed for the US market on the 2020 model year version; the base SE model does not have one.
+- Hyundai Ioniq 5 has a heat pump and battery heater on US models equipped with all-wheel drive for 2022 model year vehicles.
+For 2023, the Ioniq 5 includes the battery heater as standard equipment on all versions and a new battery preconditioning feature is enabled when a DC fast charger is set as the destination on the vehicle's navigation system.
+The older Ioniq Electric model (no longer available new) included a heat pump on the higher “Limited” trim level for the 2019 model year, but it was removed for the US market on the 2020 model year version; the base SE model does not have one.
 Hyundai Kona Electric vehicles do not offer a heat pump for USA models, although one does come as standard equipment in Canada; Kona Electric models have a battery heating system on model year 2020 and later vehicles on the Limited and Ultimate trims - this will improve power and DC fast charging speeds in very cold conditions.

 - Jaguar I-Pace includes a heat pump as standard equipment.
 A cold weather package is also available with a heated windshield and steering wheel.